Panel Stochastic Frontier Models with Latent Group Structures: Introduction

-Our study is motivated by heterogeneity, which can either shift the efficiency frontier or distort the location and scale of inefficiency estimates \citep[see, for example,][]{Galan2014}.
-According to \cite{Greene2005a}, the true underlying frontier might include unmeasured firm-specific characteristics that reflect the technology in use. \cite{Greene2005a} was instrumental in expanding stochastic frontier models to incorporate firm heterogeneity by allowing for either true fixed effects or true random effects.
-Building on this, heterogeneity was further explored by allowing the inefficiency term to be either purely transient or a combination of transient and persistent \citep[see, for example][]{Colombi2014,Kumbhakar2014,Tsionas2014}.
-These approaches enable unobserved heterogeneity across individuals to be separated from inefficiency effects.
+Our study is motivated by the role of heterogeneity in the measurement of the efficient frontier and the inefficiency in panel SF models.
+Heterogeneity can either shift the efficient frontier or distort the location and scale of inefficiency estimates \citep[see, for example,][]{Galan2014}.
+According to \citet{Greene2005a}, the true underlying frontier may include unmeasured firm-specific characteristics that reflect the technology in use. \citet{Greene2005a} was instrumental in expanding SF models to incorporate firm heterogeneity by allowing for either true fixed effects or true random effects.
+Building on this, heterogeneity was further explored in subsequent work by allowing the inefficiency term to be purely transient or to contain both transient and persistent components \citep[see, for example][]{Colombi2014,Kumbhakar2014,Tsionas2014}.
+These approaches help disentangle unobserved heterogeneity from inefficiency.
+However, a homogeneous frontier implicitly assumes that all firms operate under the same technology, so any systematic deviation is attributed to inefficiency.
+As emphasized in \citep{Greene2005a, Greene2005}, failing to distinguish the frontiers and inefficiency leads to a structural misinterpretation: persistent heterogeneity is absorbed into the inefficiency term, resulting in biased efficiency estimates.

+The framework we propose addresses this issue by introducing a latent group structure for frontier parameters.
+Firms are partitioned into a small number of groups, with each group sharing a common frontier that reflects a particular technological regime (e.g., distinct business models or scale-specific production technologies).
+The finite collection of latent frontiers provides a middle ground between a fully homogeneous frontier and unrestricted firm-specific frontiers.

-We assume a latent group structure that mitigates overfitting issues.
-Specifically, we assume there are $K^{*} \geq 1$ groups.
-All firms within each group share the same set of parameters $\left\{ \alpha(\tau_t), \beta(\tau_t), \text{Var}(v_{t}) \right\}$.
-Importantly, we do not impose the same group structure for the distribution of the inefficiency term $(u)$ along with the constant term $\alpha^0$.
-We find that defining group membership for $(\alpha^0,u)$ in the same way as for the others is inappropriate, as discussed in detail in Section~\ref{SEC:inefficiency}.
-We account for potential structure in $\alpha^0-u$ by modeling it as a mixture of two different distributions.
+Formally, we assume that firms can be classified into one of $K^{*}\geq1$ groups.
+Within each group, firms share a common set of parameters $\left\{ \alpha(\tau_{t}),\beta(\tau_{t}),\text{Var}(v_{t})\right\}$.
+We show that the classification step is consistent, ensuring that firms are benchmarked against the correct regime with probability approaching one.
+Importantly, we do not impose the same group structure for the distribution of the inefficiency term, $u$ or on the constant term, $\alpha^{0}$.
+We find that defining group membership for $\{\alpha^{0},u\}$ in the same way as for the other parameters is inappropriate, the reasons of which we discuss in detail in Section~\ref{SEC:inefficiency}.
+Instead, we account for potential heterogeneity in $\alpha^{0}-u$ by modeling it as a mixture of distributions.